What is Corporate Finance?

 Investment Decisions or Capital Budgeting

 Undoubtedly, capital investment decisions are crucial for corporate financing.
 Allowing the company to identify where it can make money and spend it.
+For more related articles visit our website

 Equity Financing Decisions